knative/docs/serving/samples/guestbook-redis-go/README.md

-# Guestbook - Go sample
+# Deploying Redis alongside a Knative Service

-A simple web app written in Go that demonstrates how to to use vanilla Kubernetes `Deployment`s/`Service`s (Redis in this case) with a Knative application.
-The Guestbook application shows a page with a form that allows users to leave a message under a name of their choosing.
+A simple web app written in Go that demonstrates how to deploy Redis (using vanilla Kubernetes components) alongside with a Knative Service that relies on it.
+The guestbook application shows a page with a form that allows users to leave a message under a name of their choosing.
 Names and messages map to keys and values in Redis, so only one message per user is saved at a time.

 ## Prerequisites